emilylienhuang/emilylienhuang/README.md

 - 📫 Reach me: [email](mailto:emilylienhuang@gmail.com)
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I love optimizing algorithms, particularly in C++ and Python, and enjoy solving challenging problems on LeetCode.
 In my free time, I enjoy logic-based board games like CrossClues, Catan, and Splendor—because algorithms are everywhere, even in fun! 🎲
-- 🛠️ Problem Solver: I'm a thorough debugger.
-My mantra is: “What do the logs say today?”
+- 🛠️ Problem Solver: I'm a thorough debugger, and I love a good challenge.
+Every week, I challenge myself to become a master of a topic that I feel weak in.
+Ask me what topic I'm challenging myself in today!

   ## Languages and Tools